GracyRaven/Explainable-Fraud-detection-using-Synthetic-data/README.md

 ## Project Summary

 This project demonstrated an explainable machine learning approach to fraud detection in M-Pesa transactions.
-By combining cost-sensitive learning, SHAP explanations, and Spearman rank correlation, the study evaluated both the predictive capability and interpretability of fraud detection models while considering the challenges associated with imbalanced transaction data.
+It combined cost-sensitive learning, SHAP explanations, and Spearman rank correlation to evaluate model performance and interpretability while addressing the imbalanced transaction data.
+A fraud_risk_console.html was also developed to provide a simple interface for viewing fraud-risk predictions and explanations.

 ## Project Structure